The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 Want the benefits without the burn?
 Try this: Moisturizer → Retinoid → Moisturizer again

-This method helps cushion your skin barrier while still letting the retinoid do its job.
+This method helps cushion your skin barrier while letting the retinoid do its job.
 Over time, as your skin adjusts, you can slowly increase usage, but don’t rush it!

 Your skin will thank you for going slow and steady.